Transport-for-the-North/NorMITs-Demand/README.md

     - post-me vector is now used for the base year P/A vectors (Internal demand only)
     - multiplicative growth added into the attractions
     - Attractions now take segmentation from the post-me matrices, Grows them using synth fy/by

+### v0.3.4
+- Updated the EFS output paths to no longer include the version number in the name, but align better with TMS output paths.
+    - Paths look more like `NorMITs Demand/nohmam/EFS/iter1/NTEM/...`
+    - The Land Use iteration being used is now included in the inputs.txt
+- Updated the PopEmpComparator to use the new land use imports to compare to.